NFL running back, former Longhorn Cedric Benson killed in West Austin motorcycle crash

 First responders said one of the vehicles was on fire when they arrived but it was quickly put out.

-Police said Benson and a woman were on a motorcycle heading down RM 2222 when a minivan pulled out on Mount Bonnell Road and hit them.
+Police said Benson and a woman were on a motorcycle heading down FM 2222 when a minivan pulled out of Mount Bonnell Road and hit them.

 The two people in the minivan stayed on scene during the investigation.